dendronhq/dendron-site/vault/dendron.topic.tasks.md

 Task notes are same as regular notes, except that they contain some special keys in their [[frontmatter|dendron.topic.frontmatter]].
 These keys are inserted by default when you use the toggle or the command, but you can also add them yourself.

-Whenever you link to a task note, these keys will display the status of that task: this works in the editor, preview, and published sites.
+Whenever you link to a task note, these keys will display the status of that
+task: this works in the editor, preview, and published sites.
+You can disable the status view in preview and publishing by setting [[enableTaskNotes|dendron://dendron.dendron-site/dendron.topic.publish.config.enableTaskNotes]].

 ### Marking tasks as complete